Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: EXPERIMENTS

-The comprehensive performance comparisons, as shown in Table \ref{tab:Comparisons_other_methods}, underscore the superiority of our proposed methodology across both change detection and change captioning tasks.
-Our method not only achieves simultaneous proficiency in both tasks but also surpasses previous methods.
-Specifically, our model exhibits superior performance in change detection with a +1.01\% improvement on MIoU.
-Moreover, in terms of change captioning, our model exhibits a noteworthy advancement, showcasing a +1.56\% improvement on BLEU-4 and a substantial +3.68\% improvement on CIDEr-D.
+Table \ref{tab:Comparisons_other_methods} shows the comprehensive performance comparisons, underscoring the superiority of our proposed methodology across both change detection and change captioning tasks.
+Our method not only simultaneously accomplishes two tasks but also surpasses previous single-task methods.
+Specifically, our model demonstrates leading change detection performance, achieving a +0.75\% improvement on MIoU.
+Additionally, for change captioning, our model exhibits a significant advancement, with a +1.56\% improvement on BLEU-4 and a substantial +3.68\% improvement on CIDEr-D.

 Through the above performance analysis, we gain insights into the model's ability to generate pixel-level and semantic-level interpretation information of changes observed in remote sensing images.
 This highlights the efficacy of our proposed MCI model in providing a comprehensive and in-depth analysis of surface changes.